• Skip to primary navigation

 It's essential for our weekly pizza nights - whether we're tossing fresh leaves onto our 100% Biga Neapolitan Pizza Dough or Pear and Pistachio Pesto Pizza or mixing it into Neapolitan Pizza Sauce for that extra burst of flavor.
 Plus, it's a star player in Lemon Artichoke Pesto Pasta and Vegan Orzo Pasta Salad.
 Fresh basil on demand?
 Absolutely!

-In just 5 minutes, you can whip up a versatile sauce that’s ready to spread on a crispy baguette or combine with your favorite pasta, or secretly eat it by the spoonful (no judgment here).
-Trust me, once you try it, you’ll find excuses to add it to everything!
-It has a strong flavor, so it may be hit or miss for younger kids.
+In just 5 minutes, you can whip up a versatile sauce that's ready to spread on a crispy baguette, combine with your favorite pasta, or secretly eat by the spoonful (no judgment here).
+Trust me, once you try it, you'll find excuses to add it to everything!
+It has a strong flavor, so it may be hit-or-miss for younger kids.

-For other sun-dried tomato recipes, check out Air Fryer Sun-Dried Tomatoes, Mini Vegan Spinach, Artichoke, And Sun-Dried Tomato Cups, and Vegan Whipped Tofu With Sun-Dried Tomatoes.
+For other sun-dried tomato recipes, check out Air Fryer Sun-Dried Tomatoes, Mini Vegan Spinach, Artichoke, And Sun-Dried Tomato Cups, Sun-Dried Tomato Spread, and Vegan Whipped Tofu With Sun-Dried Tomatoes.

 Jump to: